Joseph Marona: Ecclesiastical career

 He decided to study Theological Education training at Bishop Gwynne College, where he studied from 1978 to 1980.
 He was ordained a deacon in 1981 and a priest in 1982.
-He was head of the departament of Christian education and training at Maridi Training Teachers Institute, from 1981 and 1983, while also doing some Bible translation work into his native language, Baka.
+He was head of the department of Christian education and training at Maridi Training Teachers Institute, from 1981 and 1983, while also doing some Bible translation work into his native language, Baka.

 Marona was consecrated the first bishop of the newly created Episcopal Diocese of Maridi on April 22, 1984.
 He soon became secretary of the Episcopal Council of the House of Bishops of the Episcopal Church of Sudan, a position he held until 1999.
 The same year, he was elected dean and acting Archbishop of the Episcopal Church of Sudan.
 He would be elected the third Archbishop and Primate of the province in 2000.
 He served until his retirement due to ill health, on December 31, 2007, two years ahead before the end of his ten years term.

 He was chairman of the New Sudan Council of Churches, an ecumenical body reuniting several Christian denominations in Southern Sudan, from 1997 to 1999.
 He worked hardly for peace and reconciliation in Southern Sudan.

 He died at his son's home in Khartoum, north Sudan, on September 18, 2009, aged 68 years old, after a long illness.
 He was buried at All Saints' Cathedral, in Juba.